Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

 If you have one root and one tip selected, the new bone:

-- will have the root placed on the selected tip
+- Will have the root placed on the selected tip.
-- will have the tip placed on the selected root
+- Will have the tip placed on the selected root.
-- will be parented and connected to the bone owning the selected tip
+- Will be parented and connected to the bone owning the selected tip.

 .. list-table:: Fill between a tip and a root.